The Bankrate promise

 The big idea behind fintech is to use technology to make traditional financial sectors safer, faster and more efficient.
 Fintech can be used to describe all sorts of companies, products and services.

-“Fintech refers to any business that uses technology to enhance or automate financial services, transactions and processes,” says Matthew Dailly, the managing director at Tiger Financial.
+“Fintech refers to any business that uses technology to enhance or automate financial services, transactions and processes,” says Matthew Dailly, the managing director at Tiger Financial in London.
 “It can be used in a wide range of applications and is probably most notable in mobile banking, but is equally as important and as much used in industries such as cryptocurrency and insurance.”

 With the help of fintech, the way that we interact with money and conduct financial business is changing every day.

-Mobile payments represent one of the most tangible developments from fintech.
-It is fairly likely that you’ve used mobile payment options like Venmo or Zelle to expedite your payment experience and they’re becoming even more popular in the pandemic.
+Digital payments represent one of the most tangible developments from fintech.
+They include mobile wallets, contactless payment platforms and P2P payment apps.
+It is fairly likely you’ve used P2P payment options like Venmo or Zelle, and they were made even more popular due to the COVID-19 pandemic.

-“Fintechs are able to offer consumers more seamless payment options; allowing them to pay wherever and however they want,” WePay’s Clerico says.
-“Touchfree, contactless payments are more in demand than ever due to the global pandemic, creating an opportunity for fintechs.
+“Fintechs are able to offer consumers more seamless payment options; allowing them to pay wherever and however they want,” Convective Capital’s Clerico says.
+“Touch-free, contactless payments are more in demand than ever due to the global pandemic, creating an opportunity for fintechs.
 There is an even greater need in the point-of-sale space to have contactless payment options and digital wallets.”

-Essentially, this allows for customers to enjoy a smoother experience: You’ll be able to apply for a new loan and find out if you are approved quickly and move on with your life.
+Essentially, this allows for customers to enjoy a smoother experience: You’ll be able to apply for a new loan and find out if you are approved quickly.

-With a drive toward a better customer experience, you can expect features that streamline the loan application process even more in the future, including contactless closings on mortgages.
+With a drive toward a better customer experience, you can expect features that streamline the loan application process even more in the future, with such recent developments as contactless closings on mortgages.

 With a changing insurance landscape (think Lemonade), fintech is making lasting changes to the way insurance companies interact with the consumer.

-If you’ve sought out an insurance quote recently, you’ll notice that the process has become more efficient than yesteryears.
-Instead of being required to work with an insurance agent in-person, you can potentially get a quote within minutes.
+If you’ve sought out an insurance quote recently, you’ll notice that the process has become more efficient than in the past.
+Instead of being required to work with an insurance agent in person, you can potentially get a quote within minutes.
 Plus, you’ll likely be able to finish the process completely online.

-Many of these changes are due to the innovative technology that fintech brings to the table, such as supercharged data analytics, machine learning, and distributed ledger technology to better track and predict the needs of customers.
+Many of these changes are due to the innovative technology that fintech brings to the table, such as supercharged data analytics, machine learning and blockchain technology to better track and predict the needs of customers.

 These accounts use technology to help you monitor your bills and alert you when you are in danger of an overdraft.
+They often come with no overdraft fees, monthly fees or ATM fees.
 Plus, these digital accounts can learn from your spending habits and provide suggestions to improve your financial situation.

 The tools and information to create a solid financial foundation are becoming widely available with the help of fintech.

 Cryptocurrency, or a kind of digital currency that is intended to act as a medium of exchange, is a direct result of fintech innovation.
-A major appeal of cryptocurrency is that it has the potential to hold value without the interference of a central bank or government.
+A major appeal of cryptocurrency is that it has the potential to hold value without the interference of a central bank or government, though the Biden administration is studying the risks of cryptocurrency, which may lead to some regulation.

 You’ve likely heard of at least one type of cryptocurrency: Bitcoin.
 But it is not the only digital currency available.
 Some of the others include Ethereum, Litecoin and Ripple.

-Jon Squires, CEO of Currency.com, says cryptocurrency started to seem more like a real way to store value when people began to realize that you could buy part of a large property project or get involved in an exchange-traded fund through a crypto coin or token.
+Jon Squires, executive chairman of Scandinavian fintech Skilling, says cryptocurrency started to seem more like a real way to store value when people began to realize that you could buy part of a large property project or get involved in an exchange-traded fund through a crypto coin or token.

 “The accessory services, from tax to wallet handling to security, have started to evolve very quickly as part of general demand,” Squires says.
 “And that’s how crypto really became a reality, with the development of fintech and a greater acceptance by the mainstream institutions, as we start to imagine how tomorrow’s finance world is going to look.”